AMSanchezC/R36sGuide/README.md

 ![image](https://github.com/user-attachments/assets/aff45a09-7085-4847-9b86-cbf800447c3a) ![image](https://github.com/user-attachments/assets/1aac2e89-edab-4438-bea5-232e96f9614c)

 For the D Pad I used this (https://www.thingiverse.com/thing:6477050) you'll find two models, I used the V3 one, and it sits slightly higher than the original one, making it way more comfortable to use.

+For the shoulder buttons I used this (https://www.printables.com/model/794361-r36s-shoulder-buttons).
+They have definetly made my user experience wayyyy better since now they make a lot less noise, don't click on accident when putting the console on a table and are in general way more comfortable to use.

+And for the rest of the buttons I used this (https://www.thingiverse.com/thing:6477054) you will find 3 models.
+For the FN, SELECT, START I used the v2, for ABXY I used the convex ones.
+Keep in mind these fit tightly sometimes, and at first they will make a lot more noise than the original ones, but with a few days of play, they'll be almost completely silent again.

 In case you might be looking for the filaments I used here's the list: